 SP10 will deviate radically from traditional brain-inspired control architectures.
 Rather than designing specific neural control architectures for each experiment, HBP neurorobots will be controlled by generic brain models provided by the Brain Simulation Platform that are additionally constrained by behavioural and cognitive data from experiments with closed sensory motor loops.
 To design a robot for use in an experiment, researchers will connect models of sensors (vision, audition, touch, balance) and actuators to a brain model, calibrate the robot brain so that it can process the relevant signals, and translate the model's neural activity into control signals for the robot.
 Researchers will then use classical techniques (lesion studies, manipulations of neurons, etc.) to identify the control architecture for specific tasks.
 This approach allows researchers to monitor and control all states and parameters of the experiment (brain, body, and environment) - something technically impossible to achieve in the laboratory.
-Since there is a clear trend in general robotics towards the use of modular building blocks and since the NRP control structures can also be assembled from building blocks, the defining theme for SP10 is "Building modular brains for modular bodies".
+Since there is a clear trend in general robotics towards the use of modular building blocks, the defining theme for SP10 is "Building modular brains for modular bodies".